Elevator Pitch Competition

 The event is patterned on a national competition and teaches students the importance of presenting a "big idea" as succinctly and convincingly as possible.

 The "finals competition" will take place on stage at Champlain's Alumni Auditorium on March 1, 2016.
 The event is open to all students.
 Participants should plan to attend one of the Information Sessions, with dates to be announced.

-Support and coaching is available from Bob Bloch, Director of the BYOBiz Program; Kyle Dodson, Director of the Center for Service & Civic Engagement; and Pat Boera, Career Services.
+Support and coaching is available from Bob Bloch, Director of the BYOBiz Program; Kyle Dodson, Director of the Center for Service & Civic Engagement; and Pat Boera, Career Collaborative.

 Why enter this year's Elevator Pitch?